 MPF config files include the concept of “logic blocks” which let you perform logic when certain events occur.
 Logic blocks can be thought of as the “glue” that ties together all the different shows, shots, achievements, and other parts of your game logic.

-There are three types of logic blocks in MPF:
+There are four types of logic blocks in MPF:

 - Count the number of times an event happens, and when a certain number is hit, a “complete” event is posted.